rpe/rpe.github.io/_drafts/titles-arent-free.markdown

 ---
 layout: post
 title:  "Titles Aren't Free"
-categories: engineering
+categories: management
 ---
 > Titles are important because they help establish credibility with people who don’t know you.
 They help shape an organization and give form to managerial and technical growth paths.

 > Titles are not important because words are meaningless.
 You’re capable at your job or you’re not, no matter what your business card says.

 Maybe you subscribe to one of the above views.
+Maybe the truth is somewhere in the middle.
-I’m not here to persuade you to take either position, but I’ll give you some true facts from the hiring trenches.
+I won't attempt to persuade you to take either position, but instead I’ll offer some true facts from the hiring trenches.

 Every week, I meet people who are concerned about what title they’ll get if they’re hired by my company.